Grilled Prime Rib – Andria’s Style

 The red color disappeared but the texture and flavor imparted by Andria’s was superb and the slab of prime rib was extremely tender and moist.

-Watch for rib-eyes on sale at your local meat market such as Kenrick’s and have them cut a standing rib roast for you and give this method a try—the Andria’s steak sauce really made a difference and you might not want to do any other method in the future.
+Watch for rib-eyes on sale at your local meat market such as Mateker’s or C and C Butcher and have them cut a standing rib roast for you and give this method a try.
+The Andria’s steak sauce really made a difference and you might not want to do any other method in the future.

 What a night!
-Three Grillin Fools, a big hunk of beef, the magic Andria’s adds, and some great red wine, made this an event none of us will soon forget.
+Three Grillin Fools, a big hunk of beef, the magic of Andria’s, and some great red wine, made this an event none of us will soon forget.
 At least these three Grillin Fools won’t:

 That’s Greg, Scott and Tom from left to right.